You should read this important document carefully when considering buying financial products.

 Communications

 In addition to making calls at your express invitation, we may contact you at intervals to review your investment requirements.
-This may involve writing, telephoning or emailing you to outline possible changes in legislation or to advise you on services or investments that might be of particular interest.
+This may involve writing, phoning or emailing you to outline possible changes in legislation or to advise you on services or investments that might be of particular interest.

 General standards

-It is your responsibility to provide complete and accurate information to us and insurers when you effect your policy, throughout the life of your policy, and when you renew your insurance.
-It is important that you ensure all statements you make on proposal forms, claim forms and other documents are full and accurate.
+It is important that you ensure all statements you make on proposal forms, claim forms and other documents are complete and accurate.
 We cannot be held responsible for incorrect or incomplete data held in the event of inaccurate or non-disclosure.

 If you fail to disclose any material information to us or your insurers, this could invalidate your insurance cover and could mean that part or all of a claim may not be paid.